commscope-ruckus/RUCKUS-RWG/README.md

 - access_point_zone: change to match your zone.

 # basic_microsegmentation.yml
 One RADIUS realm, one WLAN, one VLAN pool and one network address.
+One open wlan.

 # dpsk_using_same_vlans.yaml
 Three RADIUS realms, three account groups, three VLANs and three network addresses.
 Six accounts.
 One wlan using DPSK.